Erik of Pomerania: Succession background

-Eric was born in either 1381 or 1382 in Darłowo, Pomerania (Poland).
-Born Bogusław, Eric was the son of Wartislaw VII, Duke of Pomerania, and Maria of Mecklenburg-Schwerin.
+Erik was born in either 1381 or 1382 in Darłowo (formerly Rügenwalde), Pomerania, Poland.
+Named Bogusław (Bogislaw) at birth, he was the son of Wartislaw VII, Duke of Pomerania, and Maria of Mecklenburg-Schwerin.

-Margaret I, who ruled the kingdoms of Denmark, Norway, and Sweden, wanted her realm to be unified and peaceful and made provisions in the event of her death.
-She chose as her heir and successor Bogusław, the grandson of her sister Ingeborg (c.
-1365 – c.
-1402).
+Bogislaw's great-aunt Margaret I, who ruled the kingdoms of Denmark, Norway, and Sweden, wanted her realm to be unified and peaceful, and so made provisions in the event of her death.
+She chose Bogislaw as her heir and successor.

-In 1389, Bogusław was brought to Denmark to be raised by Queen Margaret.
+In 1389, Bogislaw was brought to Denmark to be raised by Queen Margaret.
 His name was changed to the more Nordic-sounding Erik.
 On 8 September 1389, he was hailed as King of Norway at the Ting in Trondheim.
 He may have been crowned King of Norway in Oslo in 1392, but this is disputed.

-Eric's father Wartislaw died between November 1394 and 23 February 1395.
-When Wartislaw died, his thrones were all attained by Eric as the heir.
+Erik's father Wartislaw died between November 1394 and 23 February 1395.
+When Wartislaw died, his thrones were all attained by Erik as the heir.

-In 1396, he was proclaimed as king in Denmark and then in Sweden.
+In 1396, Erik was proclaimed as king in Denmark and then in Sweden.
 On 17 June 1397, he was crowned king of the three Nordic countries in the cathedral of Kalmar.
-At the same time, a union treaty was drafted, declaring the establishment of what has become known as the Kalmar Union (Kalmarunionen).
+At the same time, a union treaty was drafted, declaring the establishment of what has become known as the Kalmar Union.
 Queen Margaret, however, remained the de facto ruler of the three kingdoms until her death in 1412.

 Marriage

 In 1402, Queen Margaret entered into negotiations with King Henry IV of England about the possibility of an alliance between the Kingdom of England and the Nordic union.
-The proposal was for a double wedding, whereby, King Eric would marry King Henry's second daughter, Philippa of England, and King Henry's son, the Prince of Wales and the future King Henry V, would marry King Eric's sister, Catherine of Pomerania (c.
+The proposal was for a double wedding, whereby, King Erik would marry King Henry's second daughter, Philippa of England, and Henry IV's heir Henry, Prince of Wales, would marry Erik's sister, Catherine of Pomerania (c.
 1390–1426).

-The double wedding did not come off, but King Eric's wedding to Philippa of England was successfully negotiated.
+The double wedding did not come off, but Erik's wedding to Philippa of England was successfully negotiated.
 On 26 October 1406, he married the 12-year-old Philippa in Lund.
 The wedding was accompanied by a purely defensive alliance with England.
-After Philippa's death later in 1430, King Eric replaced her with her former lady-in-waiting, Cecilia, who became his royal mistress and later his morganatic spouse.
+After Philippa's death later in 1430, Erik replaced her with her former lady-in-waiting, Cecilia, who became his royal mistress and later his morganatic spouse.
 The relationship was a public scandal and is mentioned in the royal council's official complaints about the King.